 Being charged with a DWI usually means an immediate revocation of your driver’s license for 30 days.
 A pre-trial privilege, summarized below, allows you to drive for the last 20 days of the revocation.
-Contact the attorneys at Garrett, Walker and Aycoth for assistance if you need a limited driving privilege, we are happy to help and to answer any questions!
+Contact the Greensboro attorneys at Garrett, Walker, Aycoth & Olson for assistance if you need a limited driving privilege, we are happy to help and to answer any questions!

 License revoked for 10 days (30 day revocation) or 30 days (45 day revocation)

 At the time of the offense held either a valid license or a license that has been expired for less than one year